Tutorial 2: Adding extra information

 Note

 Different kinds of enrichment, corresponding to different subsections of this section, can be performed in any order.
 For example, speaker enrichment is independent of syllable encoding, so you can perform either one before the other and the resulting database will be the same.
 Within a section, however (i.e., Encoding syllables), the ordering of steps matters.
-For example, syllabic segments must be specified before syllables can be encoded, because the syllable encoding algorithm builds up syllalbes around syllabic phones.
+For example, syllabic segments must be specified before syllables can be encoded, because the syllable encoding algorithm builds up syllables around syllabic phones.

 import os